 See the agenda sign up for free at https://www.geoplace.co.uk/news-events/events/conference

-Information about the ‘Safer, more secure homes & buildings’ session
+Information about the ‘Property & housing, improving outcomes’ session

 Day two of the GeoPlace conference

-The day starts with an overview from the LGA and the Chief Executive of Adur & Worthing and will focus on the value that Custodians bring to authorities in delivering and improving services to the people that work and live in your authority.
-We will also be releasing a new ‘Return on Investment’ report on the financial benefits being made by local authorities through the maintenance and use of address and street gazetteers.
+The day starts with an overview from the Leader of Sevenoaks Council and the Director of ICT & Digital at the London Borough of Hounslow.
+The session will focus on the value that Custodians bring to authorities in delivering and improving services to the people that work and live in your authority.

 The day continues with sessions on:

 Street Naming & Numbering and the lifecycle of streets & address services.
 Things like planning approvals, construction status and completion, Street Naming and Numbering and demolitions.
 In this session, we will explain how this data can be a vital source of valuable intelligence – not only for local authority services, but also users of address and street products.
 We’ll provide updates on projects that aim to identify and set standards for lifecycle triggers and present the tools and guidance that Custodians can use to increase consistency of approach across the community.
 Speakers include representatives from GeoPlace as well as the Valuation Office Agency – this is a not to be missed session!